 Keep It Short and Simple

-Being brief and careful is the best option when talking about the title.
-The main goal of the title is simply to name a paper.
-There is no need to tell the whole story in the beginning.
-All you need to do is to sum up your paper in a few words.
-You can also sum up your thesis statement as it represents the main idea of your essay.
-Take your thesis and squeeze it into a three or four words.
-Imagine that you are creating a header for your favorite newspaper or a slogan for coca-cola.
-Make it in a few words to take your reader right to the point.
+The main goal of the title is to name a paper.
+There is no need to tell the whole story in the beginning or provide any useless details.
+Sum up your paper in a few words!
+Another way is to sum up the thesis statement as it represents the main idea of your essay.
+Take your thesis and squeeze it into 3-4 words.
+Imagine that you are creating a header for your favorite newspaper or a slogan for Coca-Cola.

 Use Relevant Words

-Do not use fancy words, take two-three main words, put them together and stop wasting your time.
-Avoid jargon and abbreviations in your essay title as they can scare the reader and make him put your paper away.
+Do not use fancy words!
+Take 2-3 main words (keywords), put them together, and stop wasting your time.
+Avoid jargon and abbreviations.